-- As part of the financial management code, approved by the Audit and Governance Committee, this report now includes a number of KPI's.
+- As part of the Financial Management Code, approved by the Audit and Governance Committee, this report now includes a number of KPl's.
 The reason for their inclusion is to ensure frequent and meaningful data is reported regularly and therefore allows for further scrutiny of our financial performance.
-This is part of a range of actions to comply with the CIPFA Financial Management Code which is designed to support good practice in financial management and to assist local authorities in demonstrating their financial sustainability. - An area that we closely monitor is the Council's aged sundry debt.
+This is part of a range of actions to comply with the CIPFA Financial Management code which is designed to support good practice in financial management and to assist local authorities in demonstrating their financial sustainability. - An area that we closely monitor is the Council's aged sundry debt.
 Service areas receive monthly reports to make them aware of aged debt and focus their attention on collecting those debts where possible.
 Each service area is responsible for creating their own bad debt policy and updating Finance quarterly with a progress update.
-Finance review and analyse aged debt annually for the year-end financial statements which allows finance to determine specific and general bad debt provisions. - 5.3 The table in Appendix E shows the level of bad debt for each service area and the percentage that is greater than one year.

-The final KPI shows the number of vacancies in each service area.
+Finance review and analyse aged debt annually for the year-end financial statements, which allows finance to determine specific and general bad debt provisions. - 5.3 The table in Appendix E shows the level of bad debt for each service area and the percentage that is greater than one year. - The final KPI shows the number of vacancies in each service area.
 This is also being reported to management team on a monthly basis.
 Although vacant posts result in a saving against budget, they can in some circumstances have a negative impact on service delivery.
-The total number of vacant full-time equivalents (FTE) at Q2 is 38.9 out of a total workforce of 222.2fte.
+The total number of vacant full-time equivalents (FTE) at Q3 is 30.30 out of a total workforce of 222.2fte, this is a 28% reduction compared to Q2.
 There are various reasons for these vacancies and management team will be working with HR and Heads of Service to help with recruitment to ensure there is minimal impact on services.